 To date, we have not generated any revenue from the sale of pharmaceutical products.
 Our revenue has been solely derived from our license agreement with Menarini.
-Pursuant to the Menarini License, we received a non-refundable, non-creditable upfront amount of \$120.9 million (\notin 115.0 million) from Menarini on July 7, 2022, of which \$98.6 million (\notin 93.5 million) was recognized as revenue upon the execution of the Menarini License on June 23, 2022 and \$4.1 million (\notin 4.0 million) was subsequently recognized as revenue in 2022.
-In the three months ended March 31, 2024, \$1.4 million of revenue was recognized related to the recognition of additional amounts of the deferred portion of the upfront payment received from Menarini.
-Additionally, in partial contribution to our costs of development of the licensed products, Menarini may pay us \notin 27.5 million, payable in two equal annual installments.
-Due to the scientific uncertainties around the commercialization of the licensed products based on the success of clinical trials, out of our control, the fixed \notin 27.5 million is considered constrained at contract execution and is not initially recognized within the transaction price until it becomes highly probable of no significant revenue reversal.
+Pursuant to the Menarini License, we received a non-refundable, non-creditable upfront amount of \$120.9 million (£15.0 million) from Menarini on July 7, 2022, of which \$98.6 million (£93.5 million) was recognized as revenue upon the execution of the Menarini License on June 23, 2022 and \$4.1 million (£4.0 million) was subsequently recognized as revenue in 2022.
+In the three and nine months ended September 30, 2024, \$1.8 million and \$5.5 million of revenue was recognized, respectively, related to the recognition of additional amounts of the deferred portion of the upfront payment received from Menarini.
+Additionally, in partial contribution to our costs of development of the licensed products, Menarini may pay us £27.5 million, payable in two equal annual installments.
+Due to the scientific uncertainties around the commercialization of the licensed products based on the success of clinical trials, out of our control, the fixed £27.5 million is considered constrained at contract execution and is not initially recognized within the transaction price until it becomes highly probable of no significant revenue reversal.
 At the end of each reporting period, we assess the probability of significant reversals for any amounts that become likely to be realized prior to recognizing the fixed consideration associated with these payments within the transaction price.

 Under the Menarini License, we are also entitled to receive fixed reimbursement payments for our continued development costs, certain cost sharing payments, sales-based royalties, as well as payments based upon the achievement of defined development, regulatory and commercial milestones.
 These milestones are contingent payments and represent variable considerations that are not initially recognized within the transaction price.
 Our ability to receive and generate revenue from these payments is dependent upon a number of factors, including our ability to successfully complete the development of and obtain regulatory approval for obicetrapib within the Menarini Territory.
 The uncertainty of achieving these milestones significantly impacts our ability to generate revenue.
-We achieved a milestone pursuant to the Menarini License in January 2023 in connection with the announcement of topline data from our ROSE2 trial.
 At the end of each reporting period, we assess the probability of significant reversals for any amounts that become likely to be realized prior to recognizing the variable consideration associated with these payments within the transaction price.

 We do not expect to generate any revenue from product sales for the foreseeable future.
-Any revenue generated from potential future collaborations may vary due to the many uncertainties in the development of obicetrapib and other factors.
+Any revenue generated from potential future collaborations may vary due to the many uncertainties in the development of objectrapib and other factors.